-Premarital Counseling Services: In addition to the pastoral sessions, there is a premarital counseling workshop with Pastor Carol Madalin (847-274-3038).
+Premarital Counseling Services: Each officiating pastor reqiures at least three hour long premarital counseling sessions.
 This interactive, informational experience is required by all couples choosing to be married at Grace Church, unless the Pastor approves an appropriate substitute.
 The counseling/interview sessions should begin approximately 3-4 months in advance of your wedding service.

 Guest Ministers: Under appropriate circumstances, we will permit a guest minister of your choice to officiate at your wedding.
 Your request needs to be made known at the time you schedule the date and time of your wedding.
 This privilege is, of course, subject to approval from our Senior Pastor.

-Music: Nancy Staton, the Principal Organist of Grace Church, provides music at all weddings requiring organ/keyboard music.
-Wedding Music Seminars are scheduled as needed approximately every three months.
-The bride, groom, and their parents are invited to attend this seminar, at which couples are assisted in their selections of organ, piano and instrumental literature.
-Examples of processionals, recessionals, and service music will be demonstrated.
+Music: Tom Colao, the Principal Organist of Grace Church, provides music at all weddings requiring organ/keyboard music.
 Recommendations for professional instrumentalists are available as desired.
 It is the responsibility of the couples to contact the Principal Organist for available professional soloists.
-Guest vocalists may be invited to participate in the wedding and must be approved by Nancy Staton.
-Nancy will also provide and demonstrate recommended solo literature.
+Guest vocalists may be invited to participate in the wedding.
 It is the responsibility of the soloist to provide the score if it is not in the Grace Music Ministry library.

 Wedding Coordinator: A wedding date is scheduled with our Wedding Coordinator, Katie Smith.
 Approximately a month to two weeks before the wedding, she will go through the details of the rehearsal with the couple to make sure it, like the wedding itself, goes as smoothly as possible.
 At the actual rehearsal and on the wedding day, the Wedding Coordinator will tend to the bride and groom and wedding party, guiding them as to where to go, what to do, and when, and generally maintain a sense of calm and organization for the best wedding ceremony possible.

 Florist: All meaningful and necessary symbols for your wedding service are already in place in the sanctuary.
 Simplicity provides an elegance that enhances the beauty of the service.
-However, should you wish to have an aisle cloth, aisle candles, or bows or ribbons, these items are the responsibility of your florist.
-The aisle length is 65 feet, and there are 16 pews on each side of the aisle.
 Flowers may be placed on the sides of the altar using pedestal stands that are provided by the church.
 The two sizes available are 25 inches and 32.5 inches tall.
-When floral arrangements have been placed in the sanctuary for special church days or seasons, weddings may be held in the sanctuary with the use of these floral arrangements already in place.
-Removal of chancel furniture of the disguising of sanctuary furnishings, fixtures, or appointments is not allowed at any time.
+When floral arrangements have been placed in the Sanctuary for special church days or seasons, weddings may be held in the Sanctuary with the use of these floral arrangements already in place.
+Removal of chancel furniture of the disguising of Sanctuary furnishings, fixtures, or appointments is not allowed at any time.
 Please inform your florist that the use of wire or tape of any sort on the pews is not allowed.
 If you plan to have pew-end bows or flowers, they must be secured with clips or rubber bands.